 Whether you are a regular cooker or an occasional, you most probably have both the food processor and blender in your kitchen.
 These common appliances help you to cook foods faster, try new recipes and improve the taste of your foods.

-Despite owning both of them, a large group of people don’t know the exact differences between the blender and the food processor.
-To make things clear for you, I have identified the most common differences between these two appliances.
+Despite owning both of them, a large group of people doesn’t know the exact differences between the blender and the food processor.
+To make things clear to you, I have identified the most common differences between these two appliances.
 Let’s see which they are.

 In terms of functionality, both of these devices can handle some common tasks.
 However, the blender is primarily used for mixing or blending liquid, soft food items or other foods which contain a large amount of liquid.

 On the other hand, the food processor is more versatile.
 It can handle various food items including hard, non-liquid ingredients.
 You can use a food processor to prepare soft or hard food items.
 If you need both types of functions, you can get an appliance that combines blender and food processor together.

 In the kitchen, the blender is perfect for blending, grinding, pureeing etc. It allows you to prepare various drinks and liquid foods like smoothies, sauces, soups, cocktails, liquid dips etc. They are also frequently used to make fruit juice, unless you are using really hard fruits.

 The food processors are used for slicing, grinding, chopping, shredding, kneading, grating, cutting etc. According to the popular food processor reviews, these devices are perfect for preparing vegetable chips, dips, mashing beans, chopping nuts and veggies, grinding meat etc.

 As food processors have wider work areas and very sharp blades, they are perfect for making bulk amount of foods at a time.
 For the same reasons, they are not perfect for processing smaller amounts.
 For those tasks, you should choose a blender.